red-gold/react-social-network/docs/README.md

 ## Document

-  Use [Documentation](https://qolzam.gitbooks.io/react-social-network/) to findout more details about this project.
+  Use [Documentation](https://qolzam.gitbooks.io/react-social-network/) to find out more details about this project.

 ## Features